-24.5.2 citus.remote task check interval (integer)
+27.6.2 citus.remote task check interval (integer)

-Sets the frequency at which Citus checks for job statuses and defaults to 10ms.
+Sets the frequency at which Citus checks for statuses of jobs managed by the task tracker executor.
+It defaults to 10ms.
 The master assigns tasks to workers, and then regularly checks with them about each task's progress.
 This configuration value sets the time interval between two consequent checks.
 This parameter is effective on the master and can be set at runtime.